Mt. Pisgah State Park: Hunting

 Hunting is permitted on about 1100 acre of Mount Pisgah State Park.
 Hunters are expected to follow the rules and regulations of the Pennsylvania State Game Commission.
 The common game species are ruffed grouse, squirrels, turkey, white-tailed deer and rabbits.
 The hunting of groundhogs is prohibited.
 Hunting is permitted on the adjacent State Game Land 289.

 Swimming

 The swimming pool is open on weekends beginning Memorial Day weekend through mid-June when the schools in Pennsylvania are closed for the summer.
 Following the dismissal of school, the pool is open daily until mid-August when school begins.
 From mid-August until Labor Day weekend, the pool is open only on the weekends.
 The pool closes for the season at the conclusion of Labor Day weekend.
 The hours of operation are 11:00 am until 7:00 pm.
 Lifeguards are on duty when the pool is open.

 Picnics

 The picnic area overlooks the lake near the swimming pool.
 It is partially wooded and visitors may choose between sunny or shaded picnic areas.
 There is a sand volleyball court and horseshoe pit near the picnic area.

-Nearby state parks

-The following state parks are within 30 mi of Mt.
-Pisgah State Park: